These Are the Trendiest Baby Names of 2017 (So Far)

 The names are listed in order of views of each name page in the first half of the year.
 Unlike the Social Security Administration’s annual baby names list, which lists the most popular names that end up on birth certificates, Nameberry’s list is based upon the interest of parents-to-be.
-So, we very well may see one of these names knock Noah off the top of the SSA list.
+So, we very well may see one of these names knock Noah off the top of the SSA list next year.

-For girls, the hottest names are:
+For girls, the most popular names are:

 See the rest of the new list, here.
 Looking for something more vintage?
 Here, nine old-fashioned girls’ names making a comeback.
 And if the classic route is more your thing, here is the most timeless boys’ name.